-Dai Henwood's stand-up comedy career got added traction after he won best new face on TV's Pulp Comedy, then the prestigious Billy T Award in 2002.
+Dai Henwood's stand-up comedy career got added traction after he won best new face on TV series Pulp Comedy, tollowed by the prestigious Billy T Award in 2002.
 Shock and awe music and comedy show Insert Video Here (2007) marked the first of many presenting gigs on C4.
-Then he ventured across NZ and the outback for Roll the Dai.
-The occasional actor — son of Ray Henwood — is also a regular on current affairs comedy 7 Days.
+Then he ventured across New Zealand and the outback for Roll the Dai.
+The occasional actor — son of Ray Henwood — is probably best-known for his many appearances on current 7 Days., which makes comedy out of news headlines.
+In 2018 he co-hosted hit show Dancing with the Stars.

 I never wanted it to be thought there was any nepotism or I got any help, because growing up I knew casting agents — they came around for dinner parties — so I moved to Auckland and into the comedy scene, where no one knew who Dad was.
 Dai Henwood, on being Ray Henwood’s son